Join and comment on Listserv

 Florida recounted the state-wide Presidential race in 2000 by machine, and Gore requested hand-counts in four counties, which were interrupted by court challenges, culminating in the US Supreme Court ruling for Bush on December 12.

-Individual ballots are easy to scan.
-But some voting machines print votes on long rolls of paper (82 feet), which a few scanners can handle:
+SCANNING ROLLS OF PAPER: Some voting machines, such as iVotronic, print votes on long rolls of paper (82 feet), which a few scanners can handle:

-· Fujitsu fi7600 can process up to 200 meters of paper tape without cutting it, and can divide the image into sections of any length up to 34".
-Normal speed is 100 pages per minute, or 850 inches per minute, so 82 feet in 1.2 minutes, $4,155
+· Fujitsu fi7600 can process up to 200 meters of paper tape without cutting it, and can divide the image into sections of any length up to 220 inches.
+Normal speed is 100 pages per minute, or 850 inches per minute, so 82 feet in 1.2 minutes, $4,155.
+More details on the listserv.

 · Contex IQ 2490 can pull paper through at 14 inches per second, so 82 feet in 1.2 minutes, $3,895